-The African Leaders Malaria Alliance (ALMA), a coalition of 49 African Heads of State and Government, was established in 2009 to launch a coordinated and effective response to the scourge of malaria.
+The African Leaders Malaria Alliance (ALMA), a coalition of African Union Heads of State and Government, was established in 2009 to launch a coordinated and effective response to the scourge of malaria.

 ALMA was created in recognition of:

 - The importance of malaria as a major health and development threat.

 - The responsibility of African leaders to spearhead the fight against malaria and other major public health and development challenges on the continent.